JFSvensson/1DV610_L2_JFSvensson/README.md

 - w: Argument of periapsis (perihelion for heliocentric orbits).
 Often denoted with ω (lowercase omega)
 - M: Mean anomaly, fictitious "angle" that increase linear with time.
 The True anomaly changes faster at perihelion.

+The data stored in the json-file is in case of angles in degrees.
+The semi-major axis is in astronomical units, AU, except for the moon which is in earth radii.

 ### Time scale
 Time is calculated in days since (or before) january 1 in the year 2000.
 The following formula is used for validity over the entire Gregorian Calendar: